-- 1. Unbiased, independent enforcement of industry laws and policies.
+- Unbiased, independent enforcement of industry laws and policies.
 Even though commissions are becoming more involved in industry-wide policy making, they will still need to accomplish company-specific functions.
 When issues affecting an individual firm are before a commission, due process protections will remain imperative.
 When commissions exercise their power to sanction or penalize individual firms for violation of standards, they should continue to operate free of political influence using appropriate quasijudicial procedures. - 2.
 Effective participation in policy making processes.
 When commissions make policy, they must operate in concert with other policy making bodies.
 Legislators and other agencies have roles in policy making; the policy making "space" must, therefore, be shared.
 In addition, successful commissions will find ways to support legislative decision making and apply their expertise in the public interest.
-Effective decision support by public utility commissions is particularly key in an environment
+Effective decision support by public utility commissions is particularly key in an environment in which industry wide policy making is supplanting single-firm rate setting and in which issues are becoming geometrically more complex.

-&lt;sup>5(...continued) Surprise (New York, NY: HarperCollins Publishers, 1994), 26-32.
+Surprise (New York, NY: HarperCollins Publishers, 1994), 26-32.